Driftrock/mockingbird/README.md

 end
 ```

+In fact client interface is the same for live and test clients.
+It is only
+convenient to have default client for live and on the other hand have few helpers
+in test clients.

 ### Clients per environment

 You might want to set different clients per different environments.
 To do so you
 can setup your consumer with a list of clients to use.
+Keys matches with current
+`Mix.env`.

 ```elixir
 # lib/my_app/git.ex